loresuso/falco-action/README.md

 ![licence](https://img.shields.io/github/license/falcosecurity/falco-actions?style=for-the-badge)
 [![Last Release](https://img.shields.io/github/v/release/falcosecurity/falco-actions?style=for-the-badge)](https://github.com/falcosecurity/falco-actions/releases/latest)

-Run [Falco](https://github.com/falcosecurity/falco) in a GitHub Action to detect suspicious behavior in your CI/CD workflows.
+Run [Falco](https://github.com/falcosecurity/falco) in GitHub Actions to detect suspicious behavior in your CI/CD workflows.

-This GitHub Action can be used to monitor your GitHub runner and detect Software Supply Chain attacks thanks to ad-hoc Falco rules specific to this use case.
+These GitHub Actions can be used to monitor your GitHub runner and detect Software Supply Chain attacks thanks to ad-hoc Falco rules specific to this use case.

 The repository is home of three GitHub Actions, namely `start`, `stop` and `analyze`.
 We currently support two modes of operation: